numfocus/algorithm-ethics/resources.md

 * [WHY AI IS STILL WAITING FOR ITS ETHICS TRANSPLANT](https://www.wired.com/story/why-ai-is-still-waiting-for-its-ethics-transplant/)

+  This is an interview of Kate Crawford, a cofounder of AI Now, conducted by WIRED magazine.
+She is asked several questions which include  the current state of ethics in AI, how AI developers need to both hire people outside of computer science to better understand social implications, and the state of government funding of ethics research under the Trump adminstration.

 * [How do machines learning algorithms learn bias?](https://towardsdatascience.com/how-do-machine-learning-algorithms-learn-bias-555809a1decb)

 * [Bias in software to predict future criminals - biased against blacks](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)